CryptoBreach/cryptobreach.github.io/index.md

+# Assignment 6
+# Polymorphic Shellcode Requirements

+- Take 3 shellcodes from Shell-Storm and create polymorphic versions of them to beat pattern matching
+- The polymorphic versions cannot be larger than 150% of the existing shellcode
+- Bonus points for making it shorter in length than original

 ## Context
 Have you ever generated shellcode with tools like Metasploit and MSFvenom?
 If you have, I'm sure you've wondered what that shellcode actually translates to beyond the generic descriptor "linux/x86/shell_bind_tcp".

 I'm going to teach you how to not only read shellcode, but create your own as well.

-## Prerequisites

-- Take 3 shellcodes from Shell-Storm and create polymorphic versions of them to beat pattern matching
-- The polymorphic versions cannot be larger than 150% of the existing shellcode
-- Bonus points for making it shorter in length than original

 ## Approach